Operational Excellence > Performance Management

 1. Evaluate your present performance appraisal process.
-Look at what type of feedback you are giving to your employees.
+Look at what type of appraisal you are giving to your employees.
 Determine if there is anything you need to change or add to the evaluation itself.
 You may decide to build on what you already have or to build a new system altogether.

 - Identify processes or procedures that could be simplified or done more effectively.

 - Declare your sales targets for the next year or new products you would like to achieve.

 - Share your hope for better conversation between departments and staff members.